Rejection

 Rejection of the transplanted kidney happens because the immune system recognises it as ‘foreign’ tissue, and tries to reject or destroy it.
 To reduce this risk and increase the chances of a successful transplant, your child’s transplant team will try to find a close ‘match’ between your child and a donor.

-Your child will need some tests to find out information about certain ‘markers’ on his or her cells.
+Your child will need some tests to find out information about certain ‘markers’ on their cells.
 These are added to a large database (on a computer), held centrally by the National Health Service Blood and Transplant.
 This helps to find a suitable donor – someone whose markers are closely matched with your child’s.

 Matching donors and recipients